soywod/keepeye.vim/README.md

 ## What's new ?

- - *05/25* - **[BREAKING CHANGES] due to a lot of new features these days, a good refactor was mandatory to maintain more easily this plugin in the future.
-Check the `autoload/keepeye.vim` file to see what have changed**
+ - *05/26* - **[BREAKING CHANGES] due to a lot of new features these days, a good refactor was mandatory to maintain more easily this plugin in the future.
+You will be notified at plugin startup if you use an obsolete option (see [plugin/keepeye.vim](https://github.com/soywod/vim-keepeye/blob/177b77d688119bc84cb0c41e91f30e0f99ebbe9a/plugin/keepeye.vim#L30-L54))**
  - *05/25* - add support for custom audio player (thanks to [@trmendes](https://github.com/trmendes))
  - *05/25* - add [lightline.vim](https://github.com/itchyny/lightline.vim) integration
  - *05/25* - add User hl-group support (thanks to [@kristijanhusak](https://github.com/kristijanhusak))